• Skip to primary navigation

 • Seeds: sunflower seeds and pumpkin seeds are the star of the show in this granola.
 They give this granola the perfect crunch and flavour.
 Be sure to use raw pumpkin seeds and raw sunflower seeds to make this granola rather than roasted seeds.

-• Shredded coconut and coconut flakes: these give the granola the perfect texture, and add a bit of natural sweetness.
+• Shredded coconut and coconut flakes: these help give the granola the perfect texture, and add a bit of natural sweetness.

 • Spices: ground cinnamon and sea salt - nothing fancy here, but the combination of cinnamon and salt blends perfectly to give this granola the most amazing flavour.